 The psychology of the phygital (Physical + digital) is that when consumers interact with your product, physically and/or digitally they a) are more likely to recall the experience later and b) Develop an attachment to that brand or form an impression of it.
 Phygital experiences creates a response that triggers the consumers memory and builds a bond between the product and them.
 Digital and physical touchpoints are used to create better brand experiences, whether that is through convenience, unique value propositions, differentiation, diagnosis or a general appreciation of a product, the results have proven effective.

-We’re set to see some beautiful things in 2023.
+We have been seeing some beautiful things in 2023.
 Making an effective digital marketing strategy with physical elements increase profitability and build brand loyalty by tapping into what motivates customers.

 Sensory marketing is already a key component in the skin care industry.
 As a way of generating emotions and stimulating purchase intent, sensory marketing has become a powerful tool for strengthening consumer-brand relationships today.
 After all Harvard Business Review has already endorsed it – Customers don’t recognize them as marketing and therefore don’t react with the same resistance they have towards more standard advertising techniques (source)